-The Third International Workshiop on the Management of Asymptomatic Primary Hyperparathyroidism was held in Orlando, Florida on May 13, 2008.
-The proceedings of that conference have been recently published in a series of articles in the Journal of Clinical of Endocrinology and Metabolism (1-6).
-This syllabus has been updated to include the key features of that Consensus Conference as well as developments in the field over the past year.
+In the past 3 decades, our views of Primary Hyperparathyroidism have changed in terms of diagnosis, management, and course.
+These changes in the clinical phenotypes of primary hyperparathyroidism and resultant mofications in guidelines for management are summarized in publications that resulted from The Third International Workshop on the Management of Asymptomatic Primary Hyperparathyroidism was held in Orlando, Florida on May 13, 2008 (1-6).
+The syllabus has been updated to include the key features of that Consensus Conference as well as developments in the field over the past several years.